Burns can result from chemical, heat or fire-related injuries.

 Burns can cause swelling, blistering, scarring and, in serious cases, shock and even death.
 They also can lead to infections because they damage your skin's protective barrier.
 Antibiotic creams can prevent or treat infections.
 After a third-degree burn, you need skin or synthetic grafts to cover exposed tissue and encourage new skin to grow.
 First- and second-degree burns usually heal without grafts.
 All burns need to be evaluated by a specialist trained in the treatment of burns to provide patients with the best possible outcome.

-Ohio State's Comprehensive Burn Center is the only adult burn center in central Ohio verified by the American College of Surgeons and the American Burn Association.
+The Ohio State Comprehensive Burn Center is the only adult burn center in central Ohio verified by the American College of Surgeons and the American Burn Association.

 Source: National Institutes of Health: National Institute of General Medical Sciences